Jerry Abramson, Mayor of Louisville

 Abramson was successful in the first ever election for the Mayor of the new Louisville Metro, the field vacated by Democrat David Armstrong and challenged by Republican Jack Early, former mayor of Louisville suburb Hurstbourne.
 Abramson triumphed in the 2002 poll with 74% of the vote.
 Throughout his first term as Metro Mayor he was voted the city's best civic leader five times in Kentucky Monthly.
 Abramson has won plaudits for his efforts to revitalise the city's urban core and improvements to the periphery through new infrastructure.
 Louisville has recently been hailed by the urban governance think tank the Brookings Institution as a model for other cities.

 In November 2006, Abramson won re-election against Republican council president Kelly Downard, though with a reduced majority of 67% (Downard was endorsed by city policemen and firefighters).
 Perhaps slightly humbled by this, Abramson remains popular in the city, having earned the sobriquet mayor-for-life on account of his dominance of city politics for the past two decades.
 Abramson is married to wife Madeline and is a former president of the US Conference of Mayors.
+However, his claim to the title came to its natural end in 2010 with his decision to retire from city hall and seek state office as lieutenant governor in 2011.
 He is also a member of the Mayors Against Illegal Guns coalition.

 |